apache/flink-web/_posts/2020-10-12-stateful-serverless-internals.md

 In our complementary demo code, you can find [here](https://github.com/tzulitai/statefun-aws-demo/blob/master/app/shopping_cart.py#L49) the exact code on how to expose and service StateFun functions through AWS Lambda.
-Likewise, this is possible for any other FaaS platform that support triggering the functions using HTTP endpoints (and other transports as well in the future).
+Likewise, this is possible for any other FaaS platform that supports triggering the functions using HTTP endpoints (and other transports as well in the future).

-**Fig. 4** on the right illustrates what a complete AWS deployment of a StateFun application would look like, with functions serviced via AWS Lambda, AWS Kinesis streams as ingresses and egresses, AWS EKS managed Kubernetes cluster to run the StateFun cluster, and an AWS S3 bucket to store the periodic checkpoints.
+**Fig. 5** on the right illustrates what a complete AWS deployment of a StateFun application would look like, with functions serviced via AWS Lambda, AWS Kinesis streams as ingresses and egresses, AWS EKS managed Kubernetes cluster to run the StateFun cluster, and an AWS S3 bucket to store the periodic checkpoints.
 You can also follow the [instructions](https://github.com/tzulitai/statefun-aws-demo#running-the-demo) in the demo code to try it out and deploy this yourself right away!